-From the neutral position with your weight on both feet, and keeping your knees slightly bent, push your hips backwards whilst keeping your hand reaching forwards.
+From the neutral position, with your weight on both feet and keeping your knees slightly bent, push your hips backward whilst keeping your hand reaching forwards.
 Kind of the same movement as if you were slowly sitting back into a chair.
-You will start to feel your weight rock onto your heels and the toe edge of the snowboard lift clear of the snow.
+You will start to feel your weight rock onto your heels, and the toe edge of the snowboard lift clear of the snow.

 Try and balance in this position with your toes off the ground.
 This is the position for a heel edge side slip which we will be getting onto soon.

 Balancing on the toe edge of the snowboard

 Next, we’ll try and do the same on the toe edge.
 The majority of people struggle more with the toe edge than the heel edge, and there’s definitely a right way and a wrong way to do it.
 This is the right way: With your weight on both feet, push your knees forward and towards the ground.
 You should feel your weight rock onto the balls of your feet and your heels lift off the snow.
 Try and hold this for a few seconds.

 The wrong way to do the toe edge is by trying to stand too much on your tip-toes.
 The key is to keep your ankles relaxed and just focus on pushing your knees forward.

 Once you’ve got the feel for balancing on both edges, you can try rocking from one edge to the next.
 To mix it up you can try balancing for a moment on each edge and switching between one and the other.

 Ok so now that you’ve got the hang of the basic moves, it’s time to unstrap from the board and make your way up the hill.

 Snowboard Side Slipping

 Side slipping is the first move you are going to do on your board.
 It introduces you to the edges of the board and how they can be used to control your speed.
 When your board is in the side slip position it is exactly 90 degrees across the slope of the hill, or the fall line.
 The board then slides sideways down the hill with your weight over the edge of the board.